-On 4/1/2023, a custom question was added to our data collection to determine if the person stopped was a Carlsbad resident.
-RIPA requires using Carlsbad demographics as the basis for comparison to an officer's perception of race for stops made by the Carlsbad Police Department.
+On 4/1/2023, a custom question was added to our data collection to determine if the person stopped was a Carlsbad resident to draw a better comparison of our stops against our actual population demographics.
 Officers chose one of three options during data collection: Carlsbad Resident, Non-Carlsbad Resident, or Unknown.
 The data collected only includes stops made between 4/1/2023 and 12/31/2023.